offconvex/offconvex.github.io/_posts/generalization2.md

 the top singular value, and the ReLU nonlinearity can only decrease norm since its only action is to zero out some entries.

 Having decoded the above expression, it is clear how to interpret it as an analysis of a (deterministic) compression of the net.
 Compress each layer by truncating singular values less than some threshold $t$, which we hope turns it into a low rank matrix.
 (Recall that a matrix with rank $r$ can be expressed using $2nr$ parameters.)
 A simple computation shows that the number of such singular values is at most the stable rank divided by $t^2$.
 How do we set $t$?
 The truncation introduces error in the layer's computation, which gets propagated through the higher layers and magnified at most by the Lipschitz constant.
 We want to make this propagated error small, which can be done by making $t$ inversely proportional to the Lipschitz constant.
 This leads to the above bound on the number of effective parameters.

+This proof sketch also clarifies how our work improves upon the older works: they are also (implicitly) compressing the deep net, but their analysis of how much compression is possible is much more pessimistic because they assume the network transmits noise at peak efficiency given by the Lipschitz constant.

 ## Extending the ideas to convolutional nets